anomdule/anomdule.github.io/_pages/predoc-journey.md

 <details>
 <summary>📚 GRE Quantitative: 160 😄</summary>
 <div class="pd-details-body">
-<p>Around the 50th percentile at the time... yep, not exactly the score wanted me to have.
+<p>Around the 50th percentile at the time... yep, certainly not the kind of score that makes admissions committees throw confetti 🎉.
 Everywhere I looked people seemed to be scoring <b>165+</b>, including several of my friends at Maryland, Cornell and Virginia Tech.
 Naturally, I thought, "One more attempt should do it..."
 So I took the GRE <b>four more times</b>.
 Still no at least 165.
 Jokes- 🤷‍♂️ On the bright side, every attempt ended with sushi 🍣 somewhere in the D.C. area, so I'm still not convinced I was taking the GRE...
 I may have just been reviewing sushi restaurants. 😅🍱</p>
 </div>
 </details>